Blog/Comparison

 Try both.
 Seriously.
 Both are free at the core, both are private, and both run on Apple Watch.
 Use both for two weeks (Bevel needs that long for its recovery baseline anyway) and see which one gives you more actionable information.
 You'll lose nothing but a few minutes of setup time.

 Note on accuracy: Both apps depend on Apple Watch sensor data via HealthKit.
 Bevel uses rMSSD for HRV analysis while Incredible uses Apple's standard HRV values.
-Variations in recovery scores between the apps reflect algorithm and methodology differences, not one being more "accurate" than another.
+Variations between Bevel Recovery and Incredible's training context reflect different inputs and methods, not one automatically being more "accurate" than the other.

 Bottom line

 This is a genuinely close matchup.
 Bevel has evolved from a simple recovery app into a serious training platform with 700+ exercises, AI coaching, and deep Apple Watch integration.
-Incredible's advantages are the CTL/ATL fitness score that tracks your progress over months, broader vitals coverage with SpO2 and body temperature, and the fact that every feature is free without exception.
+Incredible's advantages are Fitness built from recorded cardio and strength workouts, broader vitals coverage, and the fact that every feature is free without exception.
 Bevel's advantages are a richer exercise library, AI-generated templates, and advanced set types.
-If you lift and want the best free, all-in-one recovery-to-training system -- Incredible.
+If you lift and want free daily training context connected to your logged workouts -- Incredible.
 If you want more workout variety and don't mind paying for AI coaching -- Bevel is a strong choice.